 - a.
-Landscaping shall be used extensively to achieve a number of objectives including: - Strengthening the pedestrian scale; - ii.
+Landscaping shall be used extensively to achieve a number of objectives including: - i.
+Strengthening the pedestrian scale; - ii.
 Buffering pedestrian walkways from the street; - iii.
 Providing shade in public spaces and parking lots; - iv.
 Relieving the visual appearance of large expanses of hard surfaces; - v.
 Screening undesirable views; and - vi.
 Providing a visual and noise buffer. - b.
-Accent plantings shall be used at key activity areas and entries to provide focus and visual interest. - Evergreen and deciduous or flowering trees shall be used in combination to create visual interest and a dynamic landscape. - d.
+Accent plantings shall be used at key activity areas and entries to provide focus and visual interest. - c.
+Evergreen and deciduous or flowering trees shall be used in combination to create visual interest and a dynamic landscape. - d.
 Native plants or compatible species of drought-tolerant plants shall be used in landscape design to reduce water consumption.

-.
+Use of landscaping to add color, strengthen pedestrian scale, and relieve expanses of hard surfaces i.
 Turf should be limited to accent areas or activity areas or in parkway areas between sidewalks and street curbs.